KoTaetae/zomato-landing-page/README.md

+# Zomato Landing Page 10622

-# This is a zomato landing page clone
+This is a basic web development project built with HTML and CSS.

-This is new setup branch
+This is New Setup Branch